-As the level of marketplace competition continues to rise, merchants are facing more demands to keep their customers satisfied.
-Now more than ever, consumers are looking at a seller’s return and refund policy as an aspect of their product evaluation.
+As ecommerce retail continues to rise, merchants are facing higher demands to keep customers satisfied.
+Now more than ever, consumers are looking at a seller’s return and refund policy as part of their product evaluation.
 Set yourself above the ecommerce competition in 2021 with the right return policy for your business.

-So why ARE return policies so critical for your business?
+Why are return policies so important for your ecommerce business?
 In short:

 - Customers expect access to a clear and detailed refunds and returns policy